Diversity and inclusion

 Elsevier,

-This content aligns with Goal 3: Good Health and Wellbeing as well as Goal 10: Reducing Inequalities by exploring the impact of COVID-19 on employment, childcare, food security, and mental health.
+This content aligns with Goal 3: Good Health as well as Goal 10: Reduced Inequalities by bringing to light research on HPV and breast cancer in women.

 Pages